sebastianczech/iac-tld-devops/NOTES.md

 ## More about testing infrastructure

+To summarize all shown examples - I hope, that after that demo we can see value, which test are adding and reasons why to create them.
+If you are interested in that topic, here are some resources which I can propose to read or watch.

 * Testing HashiCorp Terraform - blog post with test pyramid picture, which I presented at the beginning of the presentation
 * Test-Driven Development (TDD) for Infrastructure - 1 of the 2 great presentation about testing infrastructure
 * Testing Infrastructure as Code on Localhost - 2 of the 2 great presentation about testing infrastructure